HELPING CHILDREN GAIN INDEPENDENCE WITH SELF-CARE, SOCIALIZATION, EMOTIONAL REGULATION, MOTOR SKILLS, AND SENSORY INTEGRATION.

 While costs vary by insurance plan, number of therapy hours, and other factors, the cost of occupational therapy averages $30-$40 per week for most plans.

-Costs during the month or two of the year, when deductible have not been met are higher.
+Costs during the first month or two of the year, when your deductible has not been met, are higher.
 Once the deductible is met, they significantly decrease.

 Please read our Occupational Therapy Costs page for a full explanation and an example cost analysis.